Onhech/TraitGraph/README.md

-# Group-Personality-Report
+# TraitGraph R Package
-An R project using Quarto and the 'TraitGraph' package to generate custom personality reports for social groups.
-Aims to foster connection and fun through shared discovery.
+An R package to facilitate the creation of custom personality reports for social groups.